Updating Results

 Years 2-4

 In your fourth year, you'll complete an honours-level research project.
-This experience will not only give you an in-depth understanding of your minor thesis or project topic, but it will also demonstrate to employers your ability to plan and complete a complex body of work within deadlines.
+This experience will not only give you an in-depth understanding of your minor thesis or project topic, it will also demonstrate to employers your ability to plan and complete a complex body of work within deadlines.

 Professional practice